HanaNabhan/Smart-Reactive-Audio-Visual-System/README.md

 2. Use **Switch 1** to toggle the LED light strip.
 3. Use **Switch 2** to toggle the LCD display.
 4. Observe the LED strip reacting to sound intensity and the LCD displaying real-time values.
-5. Connect a UART terminal to monitor debug information.

 ---